moliver28/research-handbook/content/handbook/engineering/infrastructure/incident-review.md

 ### Process for Asynchronous Reviews

 1. In the incident issue, open a new Incident Review by clicking on the link in the section for "References and helpful link" in the incident summary.
 2. Assign the issue to the DRI.
-It is expected that the review will be completed **within seven working-days of the incident**.
+It is expected that the review will be completed **within 10 working-days of the incident**.

 ### Process for Synchronous Reviews